Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Radiation therapy to sites of metastatic disease unlikely to be immediately palliated by chemotherapy, especially brain, epidural, and bone metastases, is a standard treatment option for patients with ED SCLC.
 Brain metastases are treated with whole-brain radiation therapy.

 Chest radiation therapy is sometimes given for superior vena cava syndrome, but chemotherapy alone, with radiation reserved for nonresponding patients, is appropriate initial treatment.
-(Refer to the PDQ summary on Cardiopulmonary Syndromes for more information.)
+For more information, see Cardiopulmonary Syndromes.

 Thoracic radiation therapy for patients who respond to chemotherapy

-Patients with ED treated with chemotherapy who have achieved a response can be considered for thoracic radiation therapy.
+Patients with ED SCLC treated with chemotherapy who have achieved a response may receive thoracic radiation therapy.

 Evidence (thoracic radiation therapy):